neverfa11ing/FlipperMusicRTTTL/README.md

 # FlipperMusicRTTTL
 Selection of RTTTL .txt files that will work with the FIipperZero Music Player.
+*As of now you may need custom firmware for these to work*

 Create a "music_player" folder on the root of the SD card, place files inside that folder.